 42.5 Periodic Increases

-Periodic increases are provided as follows:
+: An employee’s periodic increment date (PID) will be set and remain the same for any period of continuous service in accordance with the following:

-A. Employees who are hired at the minimum step of the pay range will receive a two (2) step increase to base salary following completion of six (6) months of service, and an additional two (2) step increase annually thereafter, until they reach the top of the pay range.
+A. Employees who are hired at the minimum step of the pay range will receive a two (2) step increase to base salary following completion of six (6) months of continuous service, and an additional two (2) step increase annually thereafter, until they reach the top of the pay range.

-B. Employees who are hired above the minimum step of the salary range will receive a two (2) step increase to their base salary following completion of twelve (12) months of service, and an additional two (2) step increase annually thereafter, until they reach the top of the pay range.
+B. Employees who are hired above the minimum step of the salary range will receive a two (2) step increase to their base salary following completion of twelve (12) months of continuous service, and an additional two (2) step increase annually thereafter, until they reach the top of the pay range.

 C. Employees in classes that have pay ranges shorter than a standard range will receive their periodic increases at the same intervals as employees in classes with standard ranges, in accordance with Subsections 42.5 A and B.